taviso/hotcorner/README.md

-# Tiny Hotcorner
+# Tiny Hotcorner for Windows

 In GNOME 3 whenever you move the mouse to the top left corner, GNOME switches to the activities view, it looks like this:

  ![Gnome Activities](https://www.gnome.org/wp-content/uploads/2016/03/window-selection-3.20-420x236.png)